 Water can contain chlorine, and the measurement known as total chlorine tells us how much.
 Total chlorine accounts for both free chlorine and combined chlorine together.

 Free chlorine is the portion of chlorine that hasn’t mixed with water.
 It’s still actively filtering out microorganisms.
-Combined chlorine then has been used to filter microorganisms and isn’t actively doing so.
+Combined chlorine has been used to filter microorganisms and isn’t actively doing so.

 Per the SCAA’s standards, the water you pour into your coffeemaker should have zero milligrams per liter of total chlorine.